GCphtf/Ten-a/README.md

     for srr in $(cat /_(path to accession list)__/.txt); do fastq-dump --split-3 --outdir /_(path to fastq storage place)_/ $srr done

+4， Generate STAR index.

+    STAR --runThreadN 8 --runMode genomeGenerate --genomeDir /Users/gc/Desktop/genome_directory --genomeFastaFiles /Users/gc/Desktop/to_be_dealt_with/NYUSH/Capstone/gene_annotation/Drosophila_melanogaster.BDGP6.46.dna.toplevel.fa --sjdbGTFfile /Users/gc/Desktop/to_be_dealt_with/NYUSH/Capstone/gene_annotation/Drosophila_melanogaster.BDGP6.46.111.gtf --sjdbOverhang 74

-4, Run STAR to generate the output files.
+5, Run STAR to generate the output files.
 The command line code is written in [run_star.sh](https://github.com/GCphtf/Ten-a/tree/main/run_star.sh).
 Change the path before using!

     ulimit -n 4096
     chmod +x run_star.sh   #path to run_star should be added ./run_star.sh

-5, Having SRR....._SJ.out.tab in the directory, now use a python script to determine which cell has which junction.
+6, Having SRR....._SJ.out.tab in the directory, now use a python script to determine which cell has which junction.